 BUS 86 Electronic Health Record Applications (2)

+(Formerly OIS 86)

+2 hours lecture

 Application of technology in the health care industry.
 Includes overview of EHR software; privacy, confidentiality, and security of the EHR; transitioning from paper charts to the EHR; administrative use of the EHR; using the EHR for reimbursement; the EHR role in health promotion and patient education; and, the personal health record and patient advocacy.